BomberBeetle/BomberBeetle/README.md

 - ⌨ Programming Languages: C#, JS/TS, C, Java and Python
 - 🗄 Relational Databases and basic SQL

-## Relevant Projects

-I'm adding this later!
-Meanwhile, you can check out my repos or my (admittedly underdeveloped) website linked in my profile!
+Be sure to check my pinned repos for relevant projects!